mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/order-finding-and-factoring.md

 Steps:

-- Choose sum random number a that is relatively prime with N. Consider powers of a % N until you find a cycle such that a^i % N = a^i + j % N. We know that a^j % N = 1.
+- Choose some random number a that is relatively prime with N. Consider powers of a % N until you find a cycle such that a^i % N = a^i + j % N.

 The order r of a is defined as the smallest number r > 0 such that a^r % N = 1.
 Suppose that the order r of a is an even number and t is r/2.
 We can say that (a^t + 1)(a^t - 1) % N = 0.
 If GCD(a^t + 1, N) is not 0, we have found a factor p or q.